d-tear/CXTB_Internalization/README.md

 output: randomly renamed sum projection images
 Note: Random_filename_generator.py can actually be used to randomly rename any type of file.

-Step 3) use roi_recorder.ijm to draw ROIs around their cells of interest (i.e. measure nonbackground) However, you could also measure background first by using roi_recorder.ijm to select background ROIs in each of your images.
+Step 3) use roi_recorder.ijm to draw ROIs around cells of interest (i.e. measure nonbackground)
+Note: if measuring nonbackground, output directory must be named "nonbackground_output"
+input:
-input: The randomly renamed sum projection images output from Random_filename_generator.py
+1) The randomly renamed sum projection images output from Random_filename_generator.py
+2) emtpy .txt file named "nonbackground_records_file.txt"
 output:
+Each image ouputs 1) a csv file of measurements for each of its ROIs.
+2) an ROIset containing the ROIs